dt-alliances/getting-started/README.md

 4. Refer to these [guides](https://github.com/dynatrace-perfclinics/dynatrace-getting-started) for trying out your and the `Discover Dynatrace environment`

 5. Invite users to your account
-   * Open account management by opening [the My account URL](https://myaccount.dynatrace.com/accounts) or from the bottom left menu on the your Dynatrace account
+   * Open account management by opening [the My account URL](https://myaccount.dynatrace.com/accounts) or from the bottom left menu, "Account Management" in the Dynatrace web UI>
    * Dynatrace has role based permissions.
 You can made custom groups or easily clone the permissions of an existing users, but stick to `least privileges access` best practice.
 Refer to the [Account Managment Docs](https://docs.dynatrace.com/docs/manage/account-management)

-# Discover and Demo Environments
+# Discover and Demo Environments that have exsting sample apps, dashboards, and data

 You need a Dynatrace SSO to have access to these.
 As a partner you can register on the [Dynatrace partner portal](https://partners.dynatrace.com) and then access these two environments.